 Note that the Milky Way and Andromeda are on a collision course!
 The two get closer together by about 100 miles every second.
 But don't worry, it will take billions of years for them to collide, and when they do, it will be VERY slowly.
 Stars are so widely spaced that there's only a one in 1,000 trillion chance for a star crashing into another one.

 All activities copyright, Marianne J. Dyson, all rights reserved.
 This page may be copied/downloaded for personal use only.
-Questions?
-Send e-mail to the author.
+Contact the author for reprint permission.

 To practice Korean and other Kuk Sool mental drill, try the crossword and wordfind puzzles on my Kuk Sool martial arts page.